While many homes will often have one TV set up with an antenna, multiple TV sets can also share the same TV antenna.

-It does require a splitter or distribution box for the antenna signal to go out to multiple TVs.
+A splitter or distribution box will be needed for the antenna signal to spread out to multiple TVs.

 For example, Channel Master has several popular units that split an incoming signal, boost it, and give outputs to multiple TVs.

 Example Channel Master Distribution Amplifier for Up-to 4 TVs on Amazon

 Channel Master Ultra Mini 4 TV Antenna Amplifier, TV Antenna Signal Booster with 4 Outputs for Connecting Antenna or Cable TV to Multiple Televisions (CM-3414),White